ComPWA/compwa.github.io/docs/about.md

 ComPWA attempts to break this with the following ideals:

-- Put {ref}`about:Developer Experience` before functionality.
+- Prioritize {ref}`about:Developer Experience` over functionality.
-- Have everything {ref}`open source <about:Open source>`.
+- Have everything {ref}`open source <about:Open source>` and remain
-- Remain collaboration-independent and general in applicability ({ref}`about:Design`).
+  collaboration-independent
+- Offer functionality in the form of modules (libraries) that can serve as building blocks in more specialized scripts and frameworks ({ref}`about:Design`).
 - Record and share acquired knowledge through {ref}`modern, interlinked documentation <about:User Experience>`.